What is DIVE?

 Who can apply for DIVE?

-Any and all NC State students are welcome to apply, as long as they can bring a positive attitude and an open mind.
-There is a large focus on social justice while on the trip, so participants should be willing to discuss and debate social issues currently affecting our society.
-Some of these conversations may be challenging or contentious (in a respectful way); this is part of the learning environment.
+All NC State students are welcome to apply, as long as they can bring a positive attitude and an open mind.
+There is a large focus on social justice while on these activities, so participants should be willing to discuss and debate social issues currently affecting our society.
+Some of these conversations may be challenging or contentious (in a respectful way).
+This is part of the learning environment.

 How much does DIVE cost?